Skip to main content

 Is a termination letter the same as a layoff notice?
 Toggle answer

 No. A termination letter may relate to performance, conduct, probation, contract ending or another employer decision.
-A layoff or redundancy notice is usually tied to business reasons such as restructuring, reduced work or role elimination.
+A layoff or redundancy notice is generally tied to business reasons such as restructuring, reduced work or role elimination.

 Should the letter give the reason for termination?
 Toggle answer